tainn/scpet-feed-fetcher/README.md

 HOOK=<webhook>
 ```

-Build and run a container as a daemon, as well as stop and remove it
+Build and run a container as a daemon, as well as stop and remove it.
 ```sh
 docker-compose up -d